MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-IPPSSession.md

 ## DESCRIPTION
 This cmdlet allows you to create a remote PowerShell session to Exchange-related PowerShell environments other than Exchange Online PowerShell.
 For example, Security & Compliance PowerShell or standalone Exchange Online Protection PowerShell (for organizations without Exchange Online mailboxes).

-For details about the current and past public versions of the EXO V2 module, see [Release notes](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2#release-notes).
+For details about the current and past public versions of the Exchang Online PowerShell module, see [Release notes](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2#release-notes).
 This topic is written for the current public version.
 Features or parameters that are only available in a Preview version of the module are specifically noted.

 ## EXAMPLES